Investment & Trust Management

 Need Someone You Can Trust to Manage a Trust?

-Hometown National Bank’s Investment and wealth management Department provides professional money management in addition to personal, professional fiduciary services.
+Itasca Bank & Trust's Investment and wealth management Department provides professional money management in addition to personal, professional fiduciary services.
 When your health or management of an illness becomes your focus, you need not be overburdened with also trying to manage your financial estate, or the financial affairs of a loved one.
 Our small team of trust and investment officers can help ease such a burden by managing your portfolio, collecting and safeguarding all of your sources of income, paying bills, and planning for your overall financial health and long-term needs.
 We are a corporate fiduciary meaning we adhere to the highest standards under the law and have the necessary resources, knowledge, and money management experience to ensure your lifelong wealth is managed appropriately, for your benefit, in accordance with the law.

 Sub-Services Provided